One More Try (George Michael song): Background

+Critical reception

+Tony Reed from Melody Maker wrote, "I've had enough of danger, George sings on this, the third single off Faith, and apparently quite the crowd pleaser on his current world tour.
+Now what sort of danger could that be?
+The mini bar running out of Perrier?
+The batteries in his Philishave packing in?"
+He also declared it as a "very, very sl-o-ow ballad".

 Chart performance

-It reached number 8 on the UK Singles Chart and became his sixth number one on the Billboard Hot 100 in the US.
+It reached number eight on the UK Singles Chart and became his sixth number one on the Billboard Hot 100 in the US.
 Four of the six singles issued from Faith went to number one in America, while by comparison, none managed to do so in the UK.

 "One More Try" was the third consecutive number one single from the Faith album.
 "One More Try" debuted at an impressive number 40 the week of 16 April 1988, and matching the speed of "Father Figure", reached number one by its seventh week, 28 May 1988, this time staying there for three consecutive weeks.
 "One More Try" was the second-longest running number one of 1988, tied with "Every Rose Has Its Thorn" by Poison, and behind the four-week run of Steve Winwood's "Roll with It".
 In total, "One More Try" spent seven weeks in the top 10 and 14 weeks in the top 40 of the Billboard Hot 100, out of a total of 18 weeks.
 It was a triple-chart number one, also topping the then-Hot Black Singles chart and the Adult Contemporary charts, and becoming the last number-one single on the now-Hot R&B/Hip-Hop Songs chart by a white male artist until Robin Thicke's "Lost Without U" (2007).